A generalization gap estimation for overparameterized models via the Langevin functional variance

 where $\hat{\bsbeta}_{\alpha}$ is the maximum a posterior estimate

 and $\Q$ is the matrix

 We now analyze the Gibbs generalization gap

-where $\y^{*}$ is an independent copy of $\y$ with given $\X$, $\mathbb{E}_{\bs \beta}[\cdot]$ is the expectation with respect to the quasi-posterior distribution (\ref{eq:posterior}), and $\mathbb{E}_{\bs y}[\cdot]$ (and $\mathbb{E}_{\bs y, \bs y^{*}}[\cdot]$) is the expectation with respect to $\bs y$ (and $\bs y, \bs y^{*}$, respectively).
-The Gibbs generalization gap considers one stochastic sample from the quasi-posterior distribution for the estimation.
+where $\y^{*}$ is an independent copy of $\y$ with given $\X$, $\mathbb{E}_{\bs \beta}[\cdot]$ is the expectation with respect to the quasi-posterior distribution (\ref{eq:posterior}), and $\mathbb{E}_{\bs y}[\cdot]$ (and $\mathbb{E}_{\bs y, \bs y^{*}}[\cdot]$) is the expectation with respect to $\bs y$ (and $\bs y, \bs y^{*}$, respectively,) with given $\bs X$.
+The Gibbs generalization gap considers the generalization gap for one stochastic sample from the quasi-posterior distribution as estimates of the parameters.
 To estimate the Gibbs generalization gap from the current observations, we focus on the functional variance

 where $\mathbb{V}_{\bs \beta}$ is the variance with respect to the quasi-posterior distribution (\ref{eq:posterior}).